Last updated: May 2022

-All beverages with more than 0.5% ABV must also include on the label a statement of the number of standard drinks (Standard 2.7.1)
+All beverages with more than 0.5% ABV must include on the label a statement of the number of standard drinks (Standard 2.7.1).

 Nutrition information and claims

-A Nutrition Information Panel (NIP) is not required on alcoholic beverages, unless a claim requiring nutrition information is made.
-Alcoholic beverages may voluntarily include an NIP.
-The inclusion of an NIP does not constitute a nutrition content claim.
+A Nutrition Information Panel (NIP) is not required on alcoholic beverages unless a claim requiring nutrition information is made.
+Alcoholic beverages may voluntarily include a NIP.
+The inclusion of a NIP does not constitute a nutrition content claim.

 All alcoholic beverages that contain more than 1.15% ABV:

-- can only make nutrition content claims about energy content, carbohydrate content (for example 'low carbohydrate') or gluten content.
-Health claims are not permitted.
+- can only make nutrition content claims about energy content, carbohydrate content (for example, 'low carbohydrate') or gluten content.

 - must not be represented as a low alcohol beverage.